About the Society

 Section Seven.
 Robert's Rules of Order Newly Revised shall be the parliamentary authority for all matters of procedure not specifically covered by these bylaws.

 Section One.
-A national headquarters office shall be maintained at a location to be designated by the board of directors.
+A national headquarters office shall be maintained at a location to be designated by the Board.

 Section One.
-An executive director shall be chosen by the board of directors to head the national headquarters.
+An executive director shall be chosen by the Board to head the national headquarters.
 The executive director shall carry out the policies set forth by the convention, president and board of directors.
-The executive director shall be in general charge of the activities of the Society; supervise the relationship of the chapters with the national headquarters; collect dues; care for Society funds and pay them out as ordered on proper voucher; keep complete accounts; and report to the president and board of directors.
-It shall be the duty of the executive director to enforce compliance with the bylaws by chapters and members, to encourage growth and expansion, and to assist the president and president-elect in originating dynamic programs in cooperation with regional directors and the vice president for campus chapter affairs.
-The executive director shall help plan regional conferences on professional subjects and shall officially represent the Society whenever necessary.
+The executive director shall be in general charge of the activities of the Society; supervise the relationship of the chapters and communities with the national headquarters; collect dues; care for Society funds and pay them out as ordered on proper voucher; keep complete accounts and membership records; and report to the president and board of directors.
+It shall be the duty of the executive director to enforce compliance with the bylaws by chapters, communities and members, to encourage growth and expansion, and to assist the president and vice president in originating dynamic programs in cooperation with regional coordinators The executive director shall help plan regional conferences on professional subjects and shall officially represent the Society whenever necessary.

 Section Two.
 The executive director shall serve at the pleasure of the board.
-The salary and benefits shall be set by the board of directors.
+The salary and benefits shall be set by the Board.

 Section Three.
-The executive director shall maintain a permanent record of the acts and of the expressions of policy of the conventions of the Society of Professional Journalists.
-Each of such acts and expressions shall be adopted and approved by the convention under a specific number and it shall be so recorded and indexed in the permanent record that it may be readily available for reference both by the serial number and by the nature of its subject matter.
+The executive director shall maintain a permanent record of the acts and of the expressions of policy of the Society.
+Each of such acts and expressions, whether originated by the Board or by the delegates voting at convention, shall be indexed in the permanent record and made readily available for reference both by the serial number and by the nature of its subject matter.

 Section One.
-National membership dues, as established by the board of directors, shall be payable at the time of or before initiation and annually thereafter.
+National membership dues, as established by the Board, shall be payable at the time of or before initiation and annually thereafter.
 Dues shall include membership and a subscription to Quill magazine.
-Any annual dues increase in excess of five percent shall not become effective unless ratified by the convention.
+Any annual dues increase in excess of five percent (5%) shall not become effective unless ratified by the convention.

 Section Three.
-Members holding life memberships shall pay a one-time fee approved by the board of directors and an annual subscription fee as determined by the executive director to subscribe to Quill.
+Members holding lifetime memberships shall pay a one-time fee approved by the Board.
 Retired members shall be assessed one-half of the lowest professional membership rate.

 Section Four.
-Dues for institutional members and full time professional staff of the Society will be established by the board of directors.
+Dues for institutional members and full-time professional staff of the Society shall be established by the Board.